NftTopBest/buiders-space-fevm-lighthouse/README.md

 ## Features

 * Creators/Producers can create an new ERC1155 NFT as their project
+  * Also create a new Web3MQ chat group at the same time to bind on this NFT
 * Consumers can mint NFT to buy the creator

 ## Technologies I used